Heavy oil production: Amplitude versus offset

-Amplitude Versus Offset (AVO) is a technique used in seismic inversion to forecast the existence of reservoirs and the rock types surrounding it.
+Amplitude Versus Offset (AVO) is a technique used in seismic inversion to forecast the existence of reservoirs, prediction of porosities and in some cases fluid type including presence of hydrocarbons.
 Literature reviews and studies incorporate the analysis of AVO and seismic inversion in oil exploration and rock physics studies.

 Seismic waves projected into oil reservoirs undergoing steam injection give data that show the existence of high values of wave attenuation.
 This attenuation is usually based on velocity dispersion.
 Studies show seismic wave reflection between an elastic overburden and an equivalent medium have coefficients of reflection that vary with frequency.
 This variation, depends on the behavior of AVO at the interface.
 The calculation of synthetic seismographs for the ideal model is carried out using the reflectivity technique for those materials whose velocities and attenuations are frequency dependent.
 This is usually used since the effects of velocity and attenuation variations are detectable on stacked data.

 Improved spectral decomposition techniques have shown the frequency dependent parameters more clearly.
 Saturated rocks, for example, have seismic low frequency effects concerning hydrocarbon-saturated rocks.
 Furthermore, hydrocarbon-saturated zones have extremely high values of attenuation from the direct quality factor (Q) measurements.
 Systemic variations of frequencies with offset, where the standard amplitude against the offset is the AVO, disregards attenuation resulting in the use of the purely reflective model.
 The primary objective is balancing the frequency content of near and far stacks, while correcting for the effect of the attenuation over the overburden.

 AVO is used to detect the existence of oil reservoirs because of the anomaly evident in oil reservoirs where AVO rising is prominent in oil-rich sediments.
 It is not as useful in defining the rock formations and permeability properties to improve sweep efficiency.
 Furthermore, not all oil reservoirs manifest the same anomalies associated with hydrocarbon oil reservoirs since they are sometimes caused by residual hydrocarbons from breached columns of gas.